The Profound Tapestry of Karma: Unraveling Its Origins, History, and Impact on Our Lives

 Karma is a spiritual belief system that suggests that energy is generated by every action and that this energy will have an effect on the future.
 We generally divide Karma into two types: Positive and Negative Karma.
 Consequently, these energies will affect the future in different ways.

-What is a Positive Karma
+What is Positive Karma?

 Positive karma is the energy that is generated by performing good deeds and actions.
 We all want a better life, good health, and spiritual growth.
 It’s believed that positive karma can help us reach these goals.
 Have you ever wondered why you feel happy or satisfied when you do something good or help someone in need?
 That’s because what we put out into the world comes back to us with the same intensity.
 We know this phenomenon as the law of karma.